-- Machine A: AMD Athalon XP 2400+ with 512 MB of RAM using an internal 2.5 inch notebook hard drive. - Machine B: Intel Pentium 4 2.2 GHz with 512 MB of RAM using an external USB 1.1 disk (1.5 MBps). - Machine C: Intel Celeron 500 MHz with 128 MB of RAM using an internal 2.5 inch notebook hard drive.

-All of the tests were run under Linux kernel 2.4.20 or 2.4.22.
+- Machine A: AMD Athalon XP 2400+ with 512 MB of RAM using an internal 2.5 inch notebook hard drive. - Machine B: Intel Pentium 4 2.2 GHz with 512 MB of RAM using an external USB 1.1 disk (1.5 MBps). - Machine C: Intel Celeron 500 MHz with 128 MB of RAM using an internal 2.5 inch notebook hard drive All of the tests were run under Linux kernel 2.4.20 or 2.4.22.

 For comparison, another file system was built on top of FUSE before tests were run.
 This file system simply redirects requests from the mounted file system through to the underlying file system, acting as a pass-through.
 This file system is used to identify the performance hit taken solely by the FUSE system, and isolate the performance loss from versioning.
-We consider the following file systems:

-- ext3: the out-of-box ext3 file system - ext3+fuse: ext3 run through our pass-through FUSE file system - ext3+ver: Wayback FS running on top of ext3

-These configurations were used for our Bonnie and Andrew tests.
+We consider the following file systems: - ext3: the out-of-box ext3 file system - ext3+fuse: ext3 run through our pass-through FUSE file system - ext3+ver: Wayback FS running on top of ext3 These configurations were used for our Bonnie and Andrew tests.
 In comparing to RCS, we compared "ext3+ver" to "ext3", where the files in question were periodically committed using RCS.
 We did not run any tests on the performance of reverting files, because it is not an everyday occurrence and shouldn't matter as much as reading and writing performance.
-Reverting or extracting a state from a file should take at the most seconds if not less than a second.
+Reverting or extracting a recent state from a file typically takes at the most seconds if not less than a second.
 Disk space usage does increase when reverting files depending on the size of the reversion, because Wayback does not remove the reverted entries from the log.
 Rather it runs them backwards on the file, creating more entries in the log.

-5.1 Bonnie

-Bonnie was originally created by Tim Bray to identify bottlenecks in file systems.
+5.1 Bonnie Bonnie was originally created by Tim Bray to identify bottlenecks in file systems.
 It does so by creating a very large file, large enough to require disk access rather than caching, and reading from/writing to that file as fast as it can.

-5.1.1 Bonnie Implementation

-Bonnie is implemented as a single C program.
+5.1.1 Bonnie Implementation Bonnie is implemented as a single C program.
 The program takes arguments for the size of the file it will use and the path where it will be stored.
 Bonnie then creates the large file and performs many sequential operations on it, including writing character by character, writing block by block, rewriting, reading character by character, reading block by block, and seeking.
 For this test, Bonnie was run with a file size of 1 GB.

-5.1.2 Bonnie Results

-Figures 1-3 show the performance of the different Bonnie phases on the three machines.
+5.1.2 Bonnie Results Figures 1-3 show the performance of the different Bonnie phases on the three machines.
 For each phase and machine, we compare ext3, ext3 via our pass-through FUSE file system, and ext3 with Wayback versioning.
 The performance metric is in KB/s as measured by Bonnie.
 The point is to measure how much performance is lost by using Wayback and how it breaks down into FUSE overheads and the actual costs of Wayback.
 Figure 4 shows the CPU costs, in terms of percentage of CPU used as measured by Bonnie.

-Machine A: Bonnie Performance
+It is important to point out that in some cases layering ext3 below FUSE actually increases its performance.
+We expect that this is due to buffering effects as there is now an additional process which can buffer.
+Additionally, the overheads shown in Figure 4 are slightly misleading.
+Bonnie is measuring the system and user

 Figure 1.
-Bonnie Performance on Machine A
+Bonnie Performance on Machine A Machine B: Bonnie Performance